swizzmagik/swizzmagik/README.md

 ### Hello 👋, I'm Brandon.

-I am an experienced *Full Stack Developer* and *Solutions Architect* who is currently tumbling down the rabbit hole of *Web3 Programming* building on Cosmos, Ethereum,  and Solana.
-I successfully quit my day job to commit my efforts and time to my relentless pursuit of next generation technologies.
+I am an experienced *Full Stack Developer* and *Solutions Architect* currently tumbling down the rabbit hole of *Web3 Programming* building on Cosmos, Ethereum,  and Solana.
+I commit my efforts and time to my relentless pursuit of next-generation technologies.
 I have a broad range of software development skills augmented by in-depth knowledge of cloud infrastructure architecture and server configuration patterns.
-I have a proven background in project leadership and communication, allowing me to confidently achieve any business goal.
+I have a proven background in project leadership and communication, allowing me to achieve any business goal confidently.
 I am also a devoted husband, father, and friend.

 #### 🔭 Focus Areas